 Queen's University is situated on traditional Anishinaabe and Haudenosaunee Territory.

-The Department of Mechanical and Materials Engineering in the Faculty of Engineering and Applied Science at Queen’s University invites applications for a tenure-track faculty position at the rank of Assistant Professor with specialization in thermo-fluids as applied to sustainable energy systems.
-This role will also be expected to participate in the initiatives and goals of the recently established Chair for Women in Engineering.
+The Department of Mechanical and Materials Engineering in the Faculty of Engineering and Applied Science at Queen’s University invites applications for a tenure-track faculty position at the rank of Assistant Professor with specialization in mechatronics and robotics.
 The preferred start date is January 1, 2023.

-The successful candidate must have a Ph.D. in Mechanical Engineering, or a related discipline, by the start date of the appointment.
+The successful candidate must have a Ph.D. in Mechanical Engineering, Mechatronics, Robotics, or a related discipline, by the start date of the appointment.

 The main criteria for selection are: